 Easy Ways to Save Money on Every Purchase

 Below are some of the things I do to hold off and save money on my purchases.
-If you have any other techniques I would love to hear about them below.

 WAIT – Delay for at least 30 days longer if possible